pablogila/CrystalReader/README.md

 * `extract_str(string, name)`.
 Similar to `extract_float()`, but returns string outputs; if the value is between commas it is returned without said commas.

 &NewLine;
 * `naming(string)`.
-This function reads the name of the parent folder, and returns it in the `xxx-xxx-xxx-xxx` format.
-Be aware that if your nested folders follow a different naming, you may want to change this function.
+This function reads the name of the folder, and returns it in the `xxx-xxx-xxx-xxx` format.
+Be aware that if your nested folders follow a different naming, you may want to change the `pattern` variable inside this function.

 * `progressbar(current, total)`.
 Don't mind how it works, just know that it gives you a hint as to whether or not you can go out and get coffee.